-34. Are there any future developments or planned reforms of the merger control regime in your jurisdiction?
+36. Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

 With regards to merger control rules, and the Competition Act as a whole, there are no current proposals or discussions being held for a possible revision to the regime.
-However, the aforementioned binding opinion of the sector media regulator, on the grounds of the freedom and plurality of media considerations, has been heavily criticized and is therefore weakened, so this situation may lead to a possible change.

-Finally, it is worth mentioning that work for the review of the PCA's guidelines on remedies are expected at any time In addition, a new notification form, amending and simplifying the present one, is projected within the PCA's Work Program for 2019.
+However, a review of the PCA's guidelines on remedies is long-awaited.
+In addition, a new notification form, amending and simplifying the present one, was projected within the PCA's Work Program for 2019, and is expected presently.